jtpr/AEC_Obsidian/AEC_Obsidian/Sidewalk 22 Running Changes.md

 # Sidewalk 22 Changes
-This document tracks the necessary changes and their status on the AutoCAD files.
+This document tracks the necessary changes and their status on the AutoCAD files. m

 ## Numerical Changes
 - [ ] 1-49: Change SF to 3 panels of 6 LF x 7 LF = 126 SF from 96 SF